(b. 1988, London, UK)

 Where possible I like to be practical and learn new skills, be they in music, electronics, fabrication or programming.
-I enjoy taking apart machinery to see how it works, trying to solve problems I have without resorting to buying ready-made solutions by making my own things.
+I enjoy taking apart machinery to see how it works, trying to solve problems without resorting always to established and ready-made solutions.

 Though it’s really more about the image than the technique, part of the enjoyment I get out of analogue image making is the physical nature of working with film, chemicals and paper.
 The tactile quality of handling things and my choices of equipment end up allowing more space for thinking about the what, not the how.

 For six years I took a photograph of myself every day, despite not enjoying having images taken of myself and with no intention of showing them.
 It was called Amateur Narcissism.

 Some of my as yet not fully realised experiments have involved my interest in origami and photography.
 By folding light sensitive paper and projecting images onto it I aimed to create three dimensional prints.
 My desire was to escape the idea that an image has to be a flat and effectively dimensionless object, making use of the pictures inherent position in space.

 My practice is in a state of development, which is why I wanted the time to experiment on an MA course..
 The majority of what I do has been self-taught, the more I do the more I learn about what fits my working patterns.
 I really thrive when there are people I can ask questions of and learn from, much of the improvement and change has come when I have found likeminded people to work alongside.

 As is often the best way, the people who have most influenced me are from disparate artistic backgrounds.
 I try to keep and open mind where possible and to seek out as many different influences as possible.